How can non-profits generate year end giving statements from Salesforce?

 At the end of the day, it’s critical to think through all of these variables to ensure you’re delivering a clean, simple, and correct statement to your donors.

-In our estimation though, for most large organizations, the cost is almost always well worth it in simple human capital that won’t be spent reconciling these reports manually.
+In our estimation though, for most large organizations, the cost is almost always well worth it in simple human capital that won’t be spent reconciling reports manually.

 Now, what about smaller organizations that don’t have the need or the buying power for these integrations?
 The easiest way to do this manually, is to export your donor list and their donations into a CSV.
 That file can be mail-merged with a Word Doc to fill in the relevant info.
 While not the most automated or bulletproof way, it is fairly efficient and effective.